markbastian/clojure-club/README.md

 ## Problems/Topics

+#### September 22<sup>nd</sup>: [Quil](http://quil.info/)

+Matt Grimm and Mark Bastian will give live demonstrations of the amazing [Quil](http://quil.info/) library.
+If you want to see reloadable isomorphic code in all its glory along with some cool demos, come on by.

 #### September 1<sup>st</sup>: Records, Protocols, and more Component

 John Conti will continue with his discussions on the above.